GayathriReddy-Syamala05/Artistic-Image-Generation-using-GAN/README.md

 Seaborn is used for enhanced visualizations, such as plotting loss curves to monitor content and style loss across iterations.
 It aids in understanding the convergence of the style transfer process.

-3. _Working Mechanism of Style Transfer_
+3.Working Mechanism of Style Transfer
 3.1 Steps in Style Transfer Algorithm

 ->Load the Pre-Trained VGG-19 Model
 ->Use VGG-19 without fully connected layers.
 ->Extract feature maps from multiple layers.